What can you do with just one mitten? Use your imagination!

 The idea for One Mitten arrived one New Year’s Day while I was shivering on a street corner, watching the Rose Parade in Pasadena, California.
 Even though this was “sunny California,” it was really cold, and we were bundled up in coats and hats.

-While I was ooohing and aaahing over the floats, I saw a toddler pick up a mitten someone had dropped.
+While I was ooohing and aaahing over the floats, I noticed a toddler holding a mitten someone had dropped.
 To this Southern California kid, the mitten was clearly a puzzling novelty: What was it?
 What did it do?
 That's when I started thinking of all the things one could do with a single mitten.
 When I got home, I wrote the first (of many!) drafts for ONE MITTEN.

 Maggie Smith and I hope you enjoy ONE MITTEN.
 We invite readers of all ages to think of their own unique uses for a single mitten!